Wix vs Shopify — Which is Better?

 Dropshipping in Wix vs Shopify

-Shopify allows you to connect your store to a very large number of dropshipping companies via its app store — at time of writing, there are 527 dropshipping apps for Shopify available (I discuss Shopify apps shortly).
+Shopify allows you to connect your store to a very large number of dropshipping companies via its app store — I counted 601 dropshipping apps in its app store (more on Shopify apps in a moment).

 However, it’s hard to establish which of these dropshipping companies make their goods ethically — many of the products on offer in Shopify’s dropshipping apps are made in countries where working conditions can be very poor.